2010 Cabernet Sauvignon

 Following the Bordeaux tradition of extended maceration, the wine stayed on the skins for another two weeks to soften the young tannins.
 We drained the wine, pressed the skins and then moved the Cabernet into our caves where it was aged in French (80%) and American (20%) oak barrels.
 During its first Winter, the wine underwent malolactic fermentation which lowered its acidity and added richness.
 In its second year, this Cabernet was aged in both oak barrels and oak tanks.
 After many blending trials, we added 4% Petit Verdot and 1% Malbec to this Cabernet to increase the wine's depth and richness.
 We bottled it in August 2012.

-At our Annual Vertical Tasting in January 2019, we tasted the 2010 and here are our notes: Fruit forward with aromas of strawberries, blackberries, raspberries, cherries and cassis.
-Lively on the palate.
-Notes of bittersweet chocolate, niçoise olives, licorice, mint and toast.
+At our Annual Vertical Tasting in January 2020, we tasted the 2010 and here are our notes: Aromas of juniper berries, spearmint, forest floor and white pepper.
+Notes of dark chocolate, piccoline olives, cedar, nutmeg and toasted bread.